Tejaspawar97/Predicting-Insurance-claim-using-Logisic-regression/README.md

 In this project, I applied the following concepts:

 EDA & Data Preprocessing
-Correlation between the features
+Correlation between the features,
-Model Building using Logistic Regression
+Model Building using Logistic Regression, logistic regression model.
-After completing this project, you will have a better understanding of how to build a logistic regression model.